-Objective 1: The equality objectives will be monitored against the following criteria: Strategic Improvement Priority 1 Hold ourselves and others to account to promote a culture of consistency and consolidation to embed a higher quality environment for learning and working with a core focus on parent engagement and pupil attendance (SLT) "Vision without implementation is hallucination."
-Thomas Edison Implementation of actions is a process which is planned and executed in stages Leadership environment and school climate that is conducive to good implementation Defined strategic improvement priorities that need to solved have clear identifiable appropriate programmes or practices to implement Leadership implementation of plans are reviewed and judged against the readiness of the school to deliver those plans with staff and resources prepared All staff monitor progress, solve problems, and adapt strategies of approaches used and hold each other to account for high quality implementation and impact Objective 2: The equality objectives will be monitored against the following criteria:
+The equality objectives will be monitored against the following criteria:

+- L. Implementation of actions is a process which is planned and executed in stages - 2.
+Leadership environment and school climate that is conducive to good implementation - 3.
+Defined strategic improvement priorities that need to be solved have clear identifiable appropriate programmes or practices to implement - 4.
+Leadership implementation of plans are reviewed and judged against the readiness of the school to deliver those plans with staff and resources prepared - 5.
+All staff monitor progress, solve problems, and adapt strategies of approaches used and hold each other to account for high quality implementation and impact

+Objective 2: